Unable to Locate Complete Label Info

 |Calorie Weighted Basis||29%||40%||31%|

 The first ingredient in this dog food is trout, a freshwater species closely related to salmon.
-Trout is rich rich in omega-3 fatty acids but also contains about 80% water.
+Trout is rich rich in omega-3 fatty acids but also contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.